tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 sliding bitmap window to track received records.
 Records that fall outside the window or that have already been received are silently discarded.
-Replay detection is optional because duplicate packets are not always the result of malicious activity-they can also arise from routing anomalies.
+Replay detection is optional because duplicate packets are not always the result of malicious activity; they can also arise from routing anomalies.
 In some cases, duplicate detection may instead be handled by the application protocol or by the underlying transport (e.g., DTLS over SCTP {{RFC6083}}).